Ro Khanna: Technology and manufacturing jobs

-Khanna, Senate Majority Leader Chuck Schumer, Senator Todd Young and Representative Mike Gallagher coauthored the Endless Frontier Act, a massive increase in science funding that creates technology hubs across the nation.
+Khanna, Senate Majority Leader Chuck Schumer, Senator Todd Young, and Representative Mike Gallagher coauthored the Endless Frontier Act, a massive increase in science funding that creates technology hubs across the nation.

 The White House invited Khanna to be on stage with President Biden when he signed the Chips and Science bill.
-This law is based on Khanna’s Endless Frontiers bill and is one of the largest investments in science and in chip manufacturing in American history.
+This law is based on Khanna's Endless Frontiers bill and is one of the largest investments in science and in chip manufacturing in American history.

 Khanna's Valor Act passed both the House and the Senate and was signed by President Donald Trump on November 21, 2017.
-The legislation makes it easier for companies to offer veterans apprenticeships.
+The legislation makes it easier for companies to offer apprenticeships to veterans.

 Trump signed Khanna's second bill, the IDEA Act, into law on December 20, 2018.
 It requires all federal agencies to modernize their websites to the standard of the private sector.

 In a New York Times op-ed, Khanna laid out his vision for bringing technology jobs to rural and small-town America.
 He called for additional funds to existing community colleges and land grant universities to create technology institutes, endorsed an $80 billion investment in high-speed fiber internet throughout the country, and called for federal incentives for government hiring of rural-based software development companies.
 Khanna also led a delegation of Silicon Valley executives to Jefferson, Iowa, where they partnered with local community colleges and Pillar Technology to create software designer jobs paying $65,000 a year.

+Khanna spearheaded a joint effort with Google, community colleges, HBCUs, and HSIs to establish a public-private partnership aimed at offering financial assistance, skills training, and access to high-paying positions in the technology sector to more than 100 students.
+This initiative was implemented at eight colleges, in Pennsylvania, Iowa, South Carolina, Mississippi, Illinois, New York, New Hampshire, and Nevada.
+Each participant received a $5,000 stipend and an 18-month credential.

 Khanna has argued that Silicon Valley should share its economic success with the rest of the U.S. He has also been a longtime supporter of bringing advanced manufacturing jobs across America, the topic of his book, Entrepreneurial Nation: Why Manufacturing Is Still Key To America's Future.